-Clearly, declining food availability due to changes in farming practices, including agrochemical usage may also be an issue for farmland bird species displaying negative trends in FPBA.
+Clearly, declining food availability due tochanges in farming practices, including agrochemical usage may also be an issue for farmland bird species displaying negative trends in FPBA.
 Brickle et al. (2000) observed that Siriwardena et al. 1998b, Peach et al. 1999, Siriwardena et al. 2000b).
 If adults of stubble-feeding species are in poorer condition at the start of the breeding season, their investment in reproduction may also be reduced, and the granivorous diet of Siriwardena et al. 1999, 2000b).
+The possible effects of neonicotinoids on survival has been the subject of more recent research: there was limited evidence of potential direct effects (on Lennon et al. 2019).

-Egg-stage failure rates are implicated in the reduced productivity of nine of the 14 species exhibiting significant declines in FPBA (Groom 1993, Stoate & Szczur 2001, 2006, White et al. 2014), while previous studies have failed to find any evidence of a significant impact at a national scale (Gooclæt al.1991, Thomson et al. 1998, Chamberlain et al. 2009, Newson et al. 2009, Vögeli et al. 2011, reviewed by Madden et al. 2015).
-Ground nesting birds, in particular waders, may be vulnerable to predation from mammals such as red fox and hedgehogs, and several studies have identified predation as a factor or partial factor causing low productivity and hence population declines (e.g. Teunissen et al. 2008, MacDonald & Bolton 2008b, Mason et al. 2017, Calladine et al. 2017; see also review by Roos et al. 2018).
+Egg-stage failure rates are implicated in the reduced productivity of nine of the 14 species exhibiting significant declines in FPBA (Groom 1993, Stoate & Szczur 2001, 2006, White et al. 2014), previous studies have failed to find any evidence of a significant impact at a national scale for many prey species (Goochet al.1991, Thomson et al. 1998, Chamberlain et al. 2009, Newson et al. 2009, Vögeli et al. 2011, reviewed by Madden et al. 2015).
+However, ground nesting birds, in particular waders, may be vulnerable to predation from mammals such as red fox and hedgehogs, and several studies have identified predation as a factor or partial factor causing low productivity and hence population declines (e.g. Teunissen et al. 2008, MacDonald & Bolton 2008b, Mason et al. 2017, Calladine et al. 2017, Zielonka et al. 2019; see also review by Roos et al. 2018).
 Moreover, lower abundance may further worsen productivity for some wader species through density-dependent effects, as fewer breeding pairs may become less efficient at defending nests (Moller et al. 2018).
 Several recent studies have also suggested that predation pressure may increase in response to climatic warming.
-For example, Cox et al. (2013) found that the incidence of nest predation by birds and snakes, but not mammals, increased with temperature in the USA; Auer & Martin (2013) demonstrated an increase in the proportion of predated nests across a range of species due to climate-induced shifts in plant-herbivore interactions.
-Kubelka et al. (2018) linked shifts in patterns of wader nest predation to changes of climate though the robustness of these patterns is debated (Bulla et al. 2019, Kubelka et al. 2019).
-Development of land can also alter predator type and number, with negative consequences for nest survival, as demonstrated by Hethcoat & Chalfoun (2015).
-Large-scale releases of pheasants and red-legged partridges have also been linked to higher numbers of avian predators, as they provide additional food resources, enhancing over-winter survival and hence abundance d
+For example, Cox et al. (2013) found that the incidence of nest predation to by birds and snakes, but not mammals, increased with temperature in the USA; Auer & Martin (2013) demonstrated an increase in network of predated nests across a range of species due to climate-induced shifts in platterns of wader nest predation to changes of climate though the robustness of these patterns is debated (Bulla et al. 2019, Kubelka et al. 2019).
+Development of land can also alter predator type and number, with negative consequences for nest survival, as they provide additional food resources, enhancing over-winter survival and hence abundance during subsequent breeding seasons (Pringle et al. 2019).
+Predation rates may therefore be increasing and further research into the impacts of nest predators on population trajectories, at a